The Ultimate Healthy Trader Joe’s Shopping List (Updated for 2022!) with 90 Dietitian-Approved Food Items

 Just Mango Slices

 As the name implies, these are literally just. mango. slices.
 That’s it.
-These dried mango slices are chewy and sweet with some fiber, too.
+These dried mango slices are chewy and sweet with a little fiber and no added sugar.

 Pressed Fruit Bars

 When That’s It introduced pressed fruit bars to the world, my mind was blown.
 I just couldn’t understand how they transformed fresh, whole fruit into a perfectly sweet and chewy, yet pricey bar.
 Then Trader Joe’s came through (like they always do) with their own, cheaper version and I’ve been buying them ever since.
 They’re literally just fruit—nothing else.
-They’re a great source of fiber and perfect for taking on-the-go for a quick breakfast or snack.
+They’re a great source of fiber and perfect for taking on-the-go for breakfast or a snack.
 Their flavors include: Apple + Banana, Apple + Strawberry, Apple + Mango, and Apple + Coconut.